 Kick back and relax with a cool and refreshing keto-friendly margarita in a classic lime flavor, slightly sweetened with monk fruit simple syrup.

-My team member, Jenna, gave this recipe a test for me (as pictured above) and here’s what she had to say:
+My team member, Jenna, tried this, and here’s what she had to say: